On The Evaluation of Collision Probability along a Path: A

 In this case the curve parametrization $\mu_R(s)$ is augmented by the variable $\theta$, which indicates the \enquote{off-track} parameter, i.e. the locally orthogonal deviation from $\mu_R(s)$.
 The boundary of the domain of $\theta$ is given by the parameter $T$, which for the space swept by an object of circular shape amounts to the object radius $r$ (in our case, as the circle is generated by two objects, $r=r_r+r_O$).

 Note that \cref{eq:tubeparametrizationexample} is not a diffeomorphic map between the parametrization space and $\mathbb{W}$, indeed it is only homeomorphic locally in a neighborhood around $T=0$, unless the trajectory is a straight line.
-Therefore, whenever $\mu_R(s)$ intersects itself or its curvature is not null, some region of the integration set $D_T$ will be considered multiple times.
+Therefore, whenever $\mu_R(s)$ intersects itself or its curvature is not null, some region of the integration set $D_T$ will be considered multiple times\footnote{\Cref{eq:probabilityRVparam} and \cref{eq:volterraprob} only require $\Phi(s,\theta)$ to be differentiable almost everywhere w.r.t. to $s$ and $\theta$.}.
 Due to those issues, the double integral \cref{eq:probabilityRVparam} does not always give a good approximation of \cref{eq:totalprobconfigurationmoving}.
 Besides that, evaluating \cref{eq:probabilityRVparam} can still be relatively expensive to compute.
 These problems spawn from the continuity of the path as, even under (H3), defining precisely the infinite set of unions $D_T$ for \cref{eq:totalprobconfigurationmoving} is, in general, analytically convoluted and computationally challenging.

 We refer to the probability approximation computed by the integral \cref{eq:probabilityRVparam} with parametrization \cref{eq:tubeparametrizationexample} as \emph{Na\"ive Set Parametrization Approach}.